 which is as small as wished if $M$ is fixed, $L$ taken large so that $\delta$ is small, provided $\epsilon$ is taken small enough.
 This shows that we can approximate $\T^{V,P}_N$ by $\T^{V_\epsilon,P}_N$ in the exponential scale from which the result follows.

-The proof of Theorem \ref{generalization} follows the same arguments than those developed in the last section: we approximated the general variance profile by a stepwise constant profile, remove a neglectable number of off diagonal entries and then use the large deviation principle for the Toda matrices.
+The proof of Theorem \ref{generalization} follows the same arguments than those developed in the last section: we approximate the general variance profile by a stepwise constant profile, remove a negligible number of off diagonal entries and then use the large deviation principle for the Toda matrices.
 We leave the details to the reader.